raul23/Darth-Vader-RPi/docs/main_config.rst

           }

 .. code-block:: python
-   :caption: **Example:** GPIO channels for the lightsaber button and LED
+   :caption: **Example:** GPIO channels for the lightsaber button and LEDs

    "gpio_channels": [
      {